Cufita/Cufita/README.md

-Ux Developer at Making sense, with 3 years of experience.
+Ux Developer at Making sense, with 3 years of experience being Frontend Dev.